 - a.
 As soon as reasonably practicable following issuance of this RFQ, prospective Proposers shall notify the Procuring Authorities' Contact Person by email of the name, title, mailing address, phone numbers (work and cell), email address and fax number (if any) of a single contact person for that prospective Proposer team (the "Official Representative").
-Proposers may update the identity of such Official Representative from time to time. - b.
+Proposers may update the identity of such Official Representative from time to time- by notifying the Procuring Authorities' Contact Person by email of the name, title, mailing address, phone numbers (work and cell), email address and fax number (if any) of the replacement Official Representative.
+Such replacements may be made on a time-limited basis, as needed, to address temporary unavailability of a Proposer's primary Official Representative, provided that the Proposer notifies the Procuring Authorities of the start and end date for such time-limited replacement. - b.
 Upon submission of a SOQ, all future communications by the Procuring Authorities will be made to the Official Representative of a Proposer whose contact information is included in the Submittal Letter, which may but is not required to be the same person as was previously identified to the Procuring Authorities in accordance with Section 5.2.1.a of this Part B.